chengpeng-wang/LLMSCAN/src/prompt/README.md

 # Prompt of bugs

-TODO: The prompts in the current json files are for java analysis.
+TODO: Except for dbz.json, the prompts in other json files are for java analysis.
 We need to update them for C/C++ analysis.